Chisomnwa/Building-OLAP-Dimensional-Model-using-BigQuery-and-DBT/README.md

 - Check out [the blog](https://blog.getdbt.com/) for the latest news on dbt's development and best practices

 ***
+Find the Medium article I wrote about this project [here](https://medium.com/@chisomnnamani/transforming-oltp-to-olap-dimensional-model-using-bigquery-and-dbt-bfd087293965) .

+***
-Click on the [analytics_engineering](https://github.com/Chisomnwa/Building-OLAP-Dimensional-Model-using-BigQuery-and-DBT/tree/main/analytics_engineering) folder to see all the folders and files created during this project. 🌟💡
+And finally, click the [analytics_engineering](https://github.com/Chisomnwa/Building-OLAP-Dimensional-Model-using-BigQuery-and-DBT/tree/main/analytics_engineering) folder to see all the folders and files created during this project. 🌟